rjmatthews62/MooCoderPy/README.md

 ### Python3 Notes ###
 * Ubuntu
     *  For reasons that are not clear, the default Python3 install on Ubuntu is quite minimalist.
-Tk and pip are in separate packages, so the minumum python3 install becoms:
+Tk and pip are in separate packages, so the minimum python3 install becoms:
     *  `sudo apt install python3 python3-tk python3-pip`

 ## Setup ##